jsoomie/fullstack-projects/README.md

    3. Utilize REACT's context and reducers hooks
    4. Introduction to firebase firestore database!

+---

+5. [Money Tracker Repo][money-tracker] || [Deployed Link][money-tracker-deployed]
+   1. Use Firebase Authentication
+   2. Deployment on firebase and edit firestore rules for only auth users and login requirement
+   3. Create reuseable hooks in regards to firebase
+   4. Use style modules instead of regular CSS
+   5. Displays tree only after firestore load

 ## Screenshots
 ### Github Finder
 ![Github Finder](assets/githubfinder-screen.gif)